Nibret/Information-Organization-Assignment/README.md

 <h2>Version</h2>
 <p>Version 1.0 (October 2015)</p>
 <h2>Description</h2>
-<p>This dataset is the result of the combination of three other datasets; Howard County Police Call for service, Vehicle collision in Howard County and active license of alcohol and tobacco tax payers in the county.
-To answer the research question, the original datasets are cleaned up so that to reflect records of Howard County.</p>
+<p>This dataset is the result of the combination of three other datasets; Howard County Police Call For Service, Vehicle Collision in Howard County and Active License of Alcohol and Tobacco Tax Payers in Howard County.
+To answer the research question, the original datasets are cleaned up to reflect records of Howard County only.</p>
 <h2>File Name</h2>
-<p>Problems related to HC Liquor Licensing.xls</p>
+<p>Liquor-License-Violence-Vehicle-Accident.xls</p>
 <h2>Size</h2>
 <p>1,236KB</p>
 <h2>Platform</h2>